-In the present study, we evaluated the effects of ACE inhibition by captopril in rabbits fed a highcholesterol diet on serum lipid profile and myocardial oxygen consumption.
+In the present study, we evaluated the effects of ACE inhibition by captopril in rabbits fed a high-cholesterol diet on serum lipid profile and myocardial oxygen consumption.

 Rabbits are an animal species that have several aspects similar to those of humans in regard to lipoprotein metabolism (Moghadasian et al. 2001).
-During a typical atherogenic diet (supplementation of 0.5 % to 4 % cholesterol per weight for approximately rabbits 16 weeks), rapidly hypercholesterolemic (plasma cholesterol > 1,000 mg/dl) (Chapman et al. 1980).
+During a typical atherogenic diet (supplementation of 0.5% to 4% cholesterol per weight for approximately 8 to 16 weeks), rabbits rapidly become hypercholesterolemic (plasma cholesterol > 1,000 mg/dl) (Chapman et al. 1980).
 However, careful extrapolations should be made in relation to the degree of hypercholesterolemia produced in laboratory animals, because they exceed the levels usually found in humans.

 Our results are in general agreement with suggestions concerning the rabbit serum lipid profile.
 The hypercholesterolemic rabbits had significantly higher levels of TC, LDL-C, HDL-C, and triglycerides than the control group.
 In contrast, there were no significant differences in serum lipids among the groups fed the high cholesterol - and high cholesterol + captopril diets, respectively.
-At the end of treatment, the LDL/HDL-ratio was significantly higher in groups B and C than in groups
+At the end of treatment, the LDL/HDL- ratio was significantly higher in groups B and C than in groups A and D. We showed that captopril does not adversely affect serum lipid levels.
+However, our data do not suggest favourable effects of captopril treatment in hypercholesterolemic rabbits.
+These results are consistent with many clinical studies showing that captopril does not significantly affect the serum lipid profile (Koh et al. 2010, Alves et al. 2004, Pollare et al. 1989, Krone and Nägele 1988).